Eve Torres: Divas Champion (2010–2011)

 In January 2010, the WWE Divas Championship was vacated and a tournament was set up to determine the new champion.
 Eve made it to the semi-finals, before being defeated by the eventual winner, Maryse.
 At WrestleMania XXVI Eve was on the losing team in a 10-Diva tag team match, but the following night on Raw, she pinned Maryse in a rematch to earn the victory for her team.

 Eve (left) at the WWE Tribute to the Troops event in 2010.

 On the April 5 episode of Raw, Eve won a "Dress to Impress" battle royal to become the number one contender to the WWE Divas Championship, and the following week on Raw, she defeated Maryse to win the championship for the first time.
 On the May 3 episode of Raw, Eve was involved in a backstage segment where she was knocked unconscious by Maryse during a photoshoot with her new title.
-Later on that night, after defeating Nikki Bella, Maryse humiliated Eve further by showing photos of herself posing with the unconscious Eve and her Divas Championship belt.
+Later on that night, after defeating Nikki Bella, Maryse humiliated Eve further by showing photos of herself posing with the very unconscious Eve and her Divas Championship belt.
 Eve successfully defended the championship against Maryse at the Over the Limit pay-per-view in May.
 At the Fatal 4-Way pay-per-view in June, Eve lost the championship in a fatal four-way match, when Alicia Fox pinned Maryse to win the championship.
 On the July 5 episode of Raw, Eve invoked her rematch clause against Fox but was unsuccessful after Fox feigned an ankle injury.
 As a result, she received another rematch at the Money in the Bank pay per-view, but lost again to Fox.
 In mid-2010 she began acting as the valet for R-Truth, entering another romantic storyline.
 The pair would enter a storyline feud with Ted DiBiase and Maryse.